 La Palma is certainly volcanic though.
 In fact, the Teneguia Volcano on the south of the island erupted as recently as 1971, the last recorded volcanic activity in Spain.
-The Transvulcania Ultra race begins at the foot of the Teneguia Volcano at the Fuencaliente Lighthouse and the hotel where we have stayed for all our visits is just a short drive from there.
+The Transvulcania Ultra race begins at the foot of the Teneguia Volcano at the Fuencaliente Lighthouse and the hotel where we have stayed for all our visits is just a short drive from there, go to their blog and find further information.
 It’s a huge hotel complex with 11 swimming pools and great for the children.

 If you haven’t watched my videos or read my previous reports on the race…..what the hell have you been doing?
 In brief, the Transvulcania Ultra is a 74 kilometre (46 mile) race along the ridge of the Cumbre Vieja and Cumbre Nueva (old summit and new summit).
 Reaching a peak of 2400 metres elevation at the highest point of Roque de los Muchachos, the entire race accumulates approximately 4400 metres total elevation gain.
 The terrain is hugely varied from tarmac road to volcanic sand, sharp, loose, volcanic rock, beach, dry river bed, stone steps and pine forest paths.
 Definitely no soft, grassy fields though.